urahiroshi/e2e-server/README.md

         {
             "selector": "<String>",
-            "type": "", // "click" or "type" or "select" or "innerHTML" or "innerText" or "screenShort" "param": "", // parameter for type/select or regExp for innerHTML/innerText or name of screenShot "timeout": 1000 // timeout by next action (ms) }
+            "type": "", // "click" or "type" or "select" or "innerHTML" or "innerText" or "screenShort" "param": "", // parameter for type/select or name of innerHTML/innerText/screenShot "timeout": 1000 // timeout by next action (ms) }
     ],